 Capital One Lounge digital waitlist

 In response to limiting overcrowding, Capital One rolled out a digital waitlist in early 2024.
-This feature — found in the Capital One mobile app — shows real-time lounge capacity.
+This feature, found in the Capital One mobile app, displays real-time lounge capacity.
 If the lounge is at full capacity, you can join the digital waitlist and get a text when you're next in line to be admitted.

 Once your confirmation text arrives, you have 15 minutes to check in at the Capital One Lounge.
-If you don't check-in, you'll lose your spot in line.
+If you don't check in on time, you'll lose your spot in line.

 If you're arriving on a connecting flight, the best time to check capacity and join the waitlist is once the aircraft crew opens the door.
 Usually, the text arrives by the time you reach the lounge entrance.
 But note that your access is limited to three hours before your next flight takes off, so don't join the waitlist (or show up at the door) earlier than you should.